webpy/webpy.github.com/TextDrive.md

 ## Making it fast

 For reasons I don't quite understand lighttpd proxying to web.py is faster than running web.py directly.
 So if you want your server to support more serious loads, you should run a simple lighttpd instance on port 8048 and have it talk to web.py through FastCGI.

+## Install Cheetah

+Installing Cheetah on TextDrive is quite straight forward.
+Check [here](http://thetruedelight.blogspot.com/2006/12/how-to-install-cheetah-on-textdrive.html) to see the full installation script.